crystal-leesj/learning-journal/operators-and-loops.md

 `!` | logical not

 ### Loop Counters
+Condition | Example
 ------------ | -------------
 Initialization | `var = 0;`
 Condition | `i < 10;`
 Update | `i++`

+- Loops check condition.
+If it returns **true**, a code block will run.
+  - For
+  - While
+  - Do While